The surge in Accessory Dwelling Units (ADUs) across America is a trend that cannot be overlooked.

 This genius idea allows homeowners to choose from various city-vetted designs, making construction more straightforward and affordable.

 These support programs can help homeowners realize their dreams of Accessory Dwelling Units.
-Just remember to research local regulations, as they can vary.

 Design Flexibility & Accessibility Features